 Vulnerability: The woodland is being maintained by a variety of silvicultural practices including selective forestry, group fellings and small areas of coppicing.
-Age-class and structural diversity is being enhanced through a sympathetic Woodland Grant Scheme.
-Early removal of planted conifers is being encouraged in areas where planting occurred in the 1970s.
-(Source: Natura 2000 Standard Data Form - JNCC).
+Age-class and structural diversity is being enhanced through sympathetic Woodland Grant Schemes.
+Early removal of planted conifers and other non-native species is being encouraged in areas where planting occurred in the 1970s.
+[Source:](#) Natura 2000 Standard Data Form - JNCC and consultation response from Natural England - June 2009.